brooklabteam/www-ekipafanihy/Team.md

 <img src="/assets/team/carabrook-headshot-2020.jpeg" alt="headshot" class="img-thumbnail float-start col-md-3" />

 Dr. **BROOK Cara** is an Assistant Professor in the [Department of Ecology and Evolution](https://ecologyandevolution.uchicago.edu/) at the University of Chicago and the *Scientific Advisor* to Ekipa Fanihy.
 She investigates the ecological and evolutionary dynamics of zoonotic infections, in particular those derived from wild bat hosts.
 She is committed to conducting rigorous science while simultaneously promoting scientific development, education, and capacity building in Madagascar.
 Cara recieved her PhD in Ecology and Evolutionary Biology from Princeton University in 2017 and her BS in Earth Systems from Stanford University in 2010.
-She co-founded Ekipa Fainhy with Dr. Christian Ranaivoson in 2013.
+You can read more about Cara's work and her lab at UChicago at [her website] (www.brooklab.org) She co-founded Ekipa Fainhy with Dr. Christian Ranaivoson in 2013.

 <div style="clear:both;">&nbsp;</div>